unsplash-image-EcvLKMVvd4s.jpg

 You may be here because you’re at a loss for understanding your child’s behaviors or because changes in their behavior have you feeling worried and overwhelmed.
 I’m here to sit with you and support you with understanding and connecting to your child.

-I help children feel seen and understood, enhance their self-esteem, and learn to tolerate and embrace difficult emotions.
+We help children feel seen and understood, enhance their self-esteem, and learn to tolerate and embrace difficult emotions.

 If you’re ready to help your child, schedule a complimentary consultation with me today.

-My Approach to Child Therapy
+Our Approach to Child Therapy

 Sophie Pierce PsyD Office- Child Therapy Los Angeles